-At the November 3, 2021 meeting, the Pension Committee voted to adopt the weekly contribution rate of \$143.14.
+\ At the November 2, 2022 meeting, the Pension Committee voted to adopt the weekly contribution rate of \$145.29.

 There was an increase in the actuarially determined contribution rate as compared to the preceding year.
-The primary reasons for the increase were the 3 active retirements and the 4 person decrease in active headcount.
+The primary reasons for the increase was the 4 person decrease in active headcount.